 - Google Repository

 - Recommended.
-Includes local Maven repository for Google libraries, which provide a variety of features and services for your apps, including Firebase, Google Maps, Games achievements and leaderboards, and much more.
+Includes local Maven repository for Google libraries, which includes Google Play services.
+Google Play services provides a variety of features and services for your apps, including Firebase, Google Maps, Games achievements and leaderboards, and much more.

 In the SDK Platforms tab, you must also install at least one version of the Android platform.
 Each version provides several different packages.
 To download only those that are required, click the check box next to the version name.